cybersnacker/cybersnacker.github.io/content/community.md

 ---
 title: COMMUNITY
 ---
-This section contains my contributions in maintaining and fostering the security community by lending my security expertise
+My contributions and service to the security community by providing security expertise and mentorship

 ### CONFERENCES
 - **16th Executive Women's Forum National Conference 2018**: Served as *steering committee member* to identify relevant and important themes in information security, risk and privacy.
 I reviewed submissions in the AI track for this conference